 In June of 2015, at my Mississauga campus graduation, I was worried about the next five years of my life.
-I was stepping away from a bubble of security I had built up over the last eight years.
+I was stepping away from a bubble of security I had built up over the last several years.
 The Toronto campus was something new, exciting, and, frankly, scary.
 Toronto was a city that I only visited to see family.
 The thought of commuting on a bus every day to an unknown city and being in a grade full of people I had never spoken to before was not comforting.

 Admittedly, the Toronto campus–we called it “the Downtown campus”–surprised me, because I loved it.
 Every year was better than the last.
 Our grade bonded.
 We went on school trips, such as 2016’s France, 2017’s Ecuador, or 2018’s Peru.
 We learned to trust each other at Outward Bound–even though we lacked sled dogs in 2018.
 Together, in the Fall of 2018, the Class of 2020 began the IB program.

 Last September, we got our red ties: the first of many TFS graduating class traditions.
 We were one step closer to our graduation.
 In November, we applied to universities.
 In February, we received our grad rings and took our grad photos.
 We also braved our Prep exams (and we shrugged off our procrastination–because our marks only really depended on our final ones, right?).